 Q: OK, you're my new hero.
 How can I help?

 A: Contact me and let's talk.
 I despise doing anything UI design related, as evidenced by this blog and the extension popup, so maybe you can help there.
 Also, not a specialist in browser extensions, so any improvements and/or help with other browsers would be welcome.

 Q: Yeah, but I can't code.
 How can I help?

-A: Help me by making this extension well known.
-I don't want "marketing".
-Just let people know and if they like it, they will use it.
+A: Help me by making this extension known.
+I don't want "marketing", just spread the word.
+Let people know and if they like it, they will use it.
 Can't use it if they don't know about it, though, and I am always afraid people think I am spamming them when I try to advertise my work.
 Make this famous, is it too much to ask?

 Q: I use LiChess in my own language and the new features are jarring in English

 A: I've implemented the translation mechanism, but I need the texts for the various languages.
 If you provide them, I will make them available.
 Each tool starts with something like

 I plan to integrate Crowdin or something like this, but I don't have the time.
 You can look in Github and either tell me how to translate to your language or even create a Pull Request.